Pop Is...

 Pop Is... is a compilation album by Mint Royale, released on 19 February 2007 on Faith & Hope Records.
 It is a retrospective compilation, including a variety of Mint Royale's works over the past ten years.

+NME noted in its review of the album, "Not essential but more worthy of a place in your record collection than, say, contemporary Fatboy Slim is."